The ultimate checklist for your city trip luggage

 Going on a city trip is so much fun, but packing always seems challenging.
 Do I have everything?
 Why isn’t it all going in my suitcase or bag?
 Do I really need that much underwear?

 It’s important to know that I created this checklist with myself, a man, in mind.
-There might be things missing that seem obvious to some.
-There might be things on this list that have never occurred to you.
-It’s a good starting point for you to use this list, but of course, feel free to adapt it to your needs and wants.
+There might be things missing that seem apparent to some, and there might be things on this list that have never occurred to you.
+Maybe they’re even irrelevant to you.

-It’s also important to think about how you’re packing your stuff in advance.
+It’s also essential to plan how you’ll pack your stuff in advance.
 Are you checking in a suitcase?
 Or are you going to use only a small backpack?
-This also influences what you bring.
-And how many pieces of clothing you will fit.
+And are you staying at a hotel or a hostel?

 As you will probably not walk around naked, I suggest you take some clothes with you.
 They help you not get arrested for public nudity and can showcase your personality.
 Two big plusses!